elysia-dev/asset-token/README.md

 # Asset Token

 Elysia Asset token is an ERC-20 compatible token.
 It implements compensation management for asset rent and pricing system.
 This contract is phase 0 standalone version.
-In the future, management system will be sepracted from the contract.
+In the future, management system will be seperated from the contract.

 ## Contracts